frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

 Multi-shell acquisition is currently the most popular choice for "beyond-DTI" acquisition.
 The HCP-style multishell acquisition sample has three b-value at 90-90-90 directions.
 However, the protocol has two major issues:

-- Sub-optimal sampling scheme:
+- Suboptimal sampling scheme:

-The 90 directions at the low b-value shell are over-sampled because most of its DWI signals are redundant and can be readily interpolated by neighboring DWIs in the same shell.
-In comparison, the high b-value shell does not have enough directions.
+The 90 directions at the low b-value shell are over-sampled because most of 90 DWI signals are redundant and can be readily interpolated by neighboring DWIs in the same shell.
+By contrast, the high b-value shell does not have enough directions.
 The correlation between the neighboring DWI is much lower, and more directions can be sampled. *An optimal setting should have the same redundancy for each shell, which means high b-value shells should have more sampling directions.*

 - Rotation variation: